Factorizations of permutations into star transpositions: Characterizing Star Factorizations

 of

-It will be convenient to say that a transposition $(1\,i)$ \bold{meets} the cycle $\s$ if $\s$ contains the symbol $i$.
-We shall also say $\t_i$ is to the \emph{left} (respectively, \emph{right}) of $\t_j$ if $i < j$ (respectively, $j > i$).
-So in the example above, $(1\,5)$ meets $(4\,\,5\,\,10\,\,7)$, and $(1\,2)$ is to the left of $(1\,7)$.
+Let us say that a transposition $(1\,i)$ \bold{meets} a cycle $\s$ (and vice versa) if $\s$ contains the symbol $i$.
+We say a factor $\t_i$ is to the \emph{left} of $\t_j$ if $i < j$, and to the \emph{right} if $j > i$.
+So, in the example above, $(1\,5)$ meets $(4\,\,5\,\,10\,\,7)$, and $(1\,2)$ is to the left of $(1\,7)$.
 Clearly every star transposition meets exactly one cycle of $\p$.

-Our goal is to give a bijection between minimal transitive star factorizations of $\p$ and a certain restricted class of words.
-The construction of this bijection relies entirely on the following three supporting lemmas that characterize minimal transitive star factorizations.